anoma/whitepaper/whitepaper.md

 In the world today, Alice, Bob, and Charlie might go to the festival's website to look for ticket availability, then try to check hotel and train prices across the three possible weekends and compile a spreadsheet in order to figure out what their costs might be.
 Of course, while they're busy compiling the spreadsheet, someone else looking to travel could book their hotel room or train seat, and they'd be out of luck.
 Worse, they could book a hotel room for a particular weekend, then find out that the train tickets are unavailable and be unable to change the hotel room (at least without paying a cancellation fee).

-Alice, Bob, Charlie, David, Egbert, and Deutsche Bahn could all use Anoma as a substrate for multiparty private bartering.
+Alice, Bob, Charlie, David, Eve, and Deutsche Bahn could all use Anoma as a substrate for multiparty private bartering.
 Each party would author an intent with their preferences, and all intents would either be matched atomically (meaning that train tickets, hotel rooms, and festival passes are booked for all of Alice, Bob, and Charlie in correspondence at once) or not at all.
-Using private bartering, _what_ Alice, Bob, Charlie, etc. want is public, but _who_ they are need not be revealed.
+Using private bartering, _what_ all parties want is public, but _who_ they are need not be revealed.

 This can also be used for simpler cases, such as fungible tokens.
 Users can author intents capturing the semantics of market & limit orders, and also more complex algorithms such as an AMM.
 Expressed in intent form, an AMM order is simply a price curve along which one is willing to swap two assets (`xy = k`).
 Users can author AMM intents for the full price range or any subrange (similar to Uniswap v3).
 Unlike on-chain AMMs, this does not require sending transactions or locking any assets up.